-If within the stated limited warranty periods as set forth above a defect in materials or workmanship is found to exist that is not excluded from coverage, whether under the Limited Base Warranty or the Limited Structural Warranty, Keystone's sole and exclusive obligation will be to repair the defect.
+If, within the stated limited warranty period, a defect in materials or workmanship is found to exist that is not excluded from coverage, whether under the Limited Base Warranty or the Limited Structural Warranty, Keystone's sole and exclusive obligation will be to repair the defect.

-Back-Up Remedy: As a limited back-up remedy in the event the defect cannot be repaired, after receiving a reasonable opportunity to repair and after a reasonable number of repair attempts, Keystone may, at its option, either (i) pay you the diminution in value damages, or (ii) provide a similar replacement recreational vehicle, less a reasonable allowance for the owner's use of the original RV.
+Back-Up Remedy | As a limited back-up remedy in the event the defect cannot be repaired, after receiving a reasonable opportunity to repair and after a reasonable number of repair attempts, Keystone may, at its option, either (1) pay you the diminution in value damages, or (2) provide a similar replacement RV, less a reasonable allowance for the owner's use of the original RV.
 The primary and back-up remedies must both fail to fulfill their essential purpose before other uniform commercial code remedies can be obtained for breach of express or implied warranty.

-Please note that any performance of repairs after the stated coverage periods expire or any performance of repairs to those portions of your RV excluded from coverage will be considered "good will" repairs and will not alter the express terms of the above base and structural limited warranties.
+PLEASE NOTE: Any performance of repairs after the stated coverage periods expire or any performance of repairs to those portions of your RV excluded from coverage will be considered "good will" repairs and will not alter the express terms of the base and structural limited warranties.